Certain medications can worsen Parkinson’s disease. They do so by blocking the activity of dopamine inside the brain.

 Dopamine has an enemy in the brain, called Acetylcholine.
 Acetylcholine actually is a good chemical with a lot of beneficial effects, but one of the things it does is to reverse some of the actions of Dopamine.

 Trihexyphenidyl (Pacitane) and Benztropine are the most commonly used Anticholinergic Medications.
-Therefore, these medications by destroying the effect of acetylcholine, give Dopamine a free hand in the brain.
+Therefore, Medications to Avoid in Parkinson’s Disease by destroying the effect of acetylcholine, give Dopamine a free hand in the brain.

 What are the side-effects of anticholinergic medications?

 I (and many other doctors) believe that Trihexyphenidyl (Pacitane) and related medications should not be used in the elderly, at least not routinely.
 Acetylcholine is a very important chemical in the body, and blocking it can produce many unwanted side-effects.

 Therefore the most common, and frequently serious side-effects with the use of these medications are: